adrimargbxl/SpotMyKite/README.md

 ## Improvements on the current code base

-- Map to relocated automatically depending on user location
+- Map to relocate automatically depending on user location
 - Form Validation for Weight Input
 - Improve kite images
 - Make website reactive